EIE2-IAC-Labs/Project_Brief/TeamProject.md

 ## Learning the RV32I Instruction Set
 ___

 Before you start the hardware design, every team member should learn the RV32I in some detail by jointly creating your team's assembly language program to implement the F1 starting light algorithm from Lab 3 in RV32I instructions.

-Your implementation **MUST** use at least one subroutine so that you must include the **Jump and Link (JAL)** instruction.
-Your team's F1 program, together with another REFERENCE program from me will be used to test your processor implementation.
+[This document](https://cs.sfu.ca/~ashriram/Courses/CS295/assets/notebooks/RISCV/RISCV_CARD.pdf) contains the instructions to be tested.
+You do not need to implement the `ecall` and the `ebreak` instructions.
+Note that the **Jump and Link (JAL)** instruction must be implemented.
+Your team's F1 program, together with [integration tests](verification.md) will be used to test your processor implementation.

 <p align="center"> <img src="images/RISC-V_F1.jpg" /> </p><BR>

 Unlike Lab 3, the clock signal does not control a hardware counter or state machine directly.
 Instead it is used to clock the RISC-V processor to execute one instruction.
 The Reset signal also resets only the processor to start the program, and is not used to reset counters or a state machine.
 The trigger signal is used to tell RISC-V when to start the F1 light sequence.
 How it is implemented in the RISC-V is not defined.
 You can decide, for example, that the trigger is automatic -- as soon as the program starts, the F1 light sequence is triggered.

 You should also write your assembly language program using the following memory map.

 <p align="center"> <img src="images/memory.jpg" /> </p><BR>

 This memory map is chosen to help debugging your design later.
 What is the size of the data and instruction memory specified by this map?
 Remember, both instructions and data are 32-bits or 4 bytes.
 RISC-V is a byte-addressing processor with least significant byte in lower address.
-(This is called "little-endian".)
+This is called "little-endian".

 <br>